This website best viewed with Internet Explorer Browser

 It is our primary aim to synthesize a coat-of-arms with its owner thus providing additional information his or her ancestors and descendants.
 As such a major portion of our library is has been categorized by country and in many cases by sub-categories of locale.
 Many of these books are a wonderful source of information for researchers with ancestors from that location.
 Not only may it provide you with information on the time and place in which your ancestors lived that will help you place them in historical context, but it may also provide you with very specific information about your European ancestors.

 Many of these volumes are written in a wide variety of European languages.
-As such it will be necessary to translate the text into English or your first language.
-Many of these books were written during the 18th and 19th centuries and include words having archaic meanings not commonly understood by current translation programs.
-To further compound the difficulty of your efforts many of the terms of the heraldic blazon, i.e. description of the arms, are not found in the aforementioned translation programs nor within current translation dictionaries.
+Therefore it will be necessary to translate the text into English or your first language.
+Some of these resources were written during the 18th and 19th centuries and include words having archaic meanings not commonly understood by current translation programs.
+To further compound the difficulty of your efforts many of the terms of the heraldic blazon, i.e. description of the arms, are not found in the aforementioned translation programs or within current translation dictionaries.
 In and effort to overcome these seemingly impossible obstacles we’ve provided several strategies you can utilize to create a fairly accurate translation of these reference materials.

 Our collection of armorial bearings is focused upon the following surnames.
 Several coats-of-arms have been located for each surnames or their close variant spellings.
 The descriptive data of most of these coats-of-arms include an image, information regarding the bearer of the arms as well as a description (blazon) of the arms and an interpretation of the symbols (charges) incorporated into each coat-of-arms.